AllBitsEqual/articles/articles/2021/2021-02-22_ReactBootstrap-02.md

 ```

 ### In some cases more is more
-The official redux guidelines actually recommend a different pattern where you write one action an multiple reducers handle it accordingly but I recommend not to do so.
+The official redux guidelines recommend a different pattern where you write one action and multiple reducers handle it accordingly but I recommend not to do so.

 Don't get me wrong.
-I, too, prefer to write less code and chose to work with redux toolkit for exactly this reason but dispatching more actions and handling them separately, turning your application in to a massage based system, has its benefits in regard to scalability and readability, two qualities that can make a big difference in the future if your project.
+I, too, prefer to write less code and chose to work with redux toolkit for exactly this reason but dispatching more actions and handling them separately, turning your application into a message-based system, has its benefits regarding scalability and readability, two qualities that can make a big difference in the future if your project.

-If you follow the path described above, the separation of your project's different concerns is much clearer and is following well established design patterns developed and describedamy years ago by people with loads of experience.
+If you follow the path described above, the separation of your project's different concerns is much clearer and is following well-established design patterns developed and described many years ago by people with loads of experience.

 ## Demo Time
 Let's see what we need to get our article page working with redux.

 ### Preparation
 I've prepared a new project using create-react-app and using a typescript template.
 I've also added some linting and an article component to showcase our store.
-Currently we are displaying a list of articles that's hard coded.
-We want to move this to a mock-api server, I've prepared, including the mock server response for our articles.
+Currently, we are displaying a list of articles that are hardcoded.
+We want to move this to a mock-api server, which I've prepared, including the mock server response for our articles.

 You can check out the prepared project including the mock api server here to get started.

 ### Redux articles duck
-We will start of by defining our requirements and types.
-The Article type can be copied from our articles.tsx and the rest is new.
+We will start by defining our requirements and types.
+The Article type can be copied from our articles.tsx while the rest is new.

 ```javascript
 // File: src/redux/ducks/article.ts